What are release notes?

 Your product will continue evolving after launch, so it’s important to share regular updates with your customers.

-Release notes allow product development teams to share what's new, describe an updated product, and update customers on fixes and improvements.
+Release notes allow teams to share what's new, describe an updated product, and update customers on fixes and improvements.

 They can also keep everyone in your internal team up-to-date, streamlining your update process.
 Let’s look at how to write release notes and everything else you need to know.